Documentation

 Kits are available for the Dana 18 transfer cases when using the Saturn Overdrive.
 This kit are shipped complete with the necessary hardware and gaskets to obtain the 3.15:1 low gear ratio.

 The Dana 18 kit fits large hole transfer cases only.
 This 3-gear kit requires the shortening of the shift rod for intermediate gear clearance.
 A slight amount of internal case grinding may be necessary.
-CJs 1965 & older will require the use of a case from either a 1966 to 1971 CJ, 1963 to 1971 Wagoneer/pickup.
+CJs 1965 and older will require the use of a case from either a 1966 to 1971 CJ or, 1963 to 1971 Wagoneer/pickup.
 Saturn O.D. we offer a complete gear set to retain your overdrive using the 3.15:1 low gears, 418315OD.
 We also offer just the Saturn Overdrive bowl gear 911098.

 ADAPTER CROSSMEMBER SUPPORT:

-The early Jeep vehicles were equipped with a single channel-type crossmember that mounted directly to the frame rail with two bolts on each side.
+The early Jeep vehicles were equipped with a single channel-type crossmember mounted directly to the frame rail with two bolts on each side.
 The mount had approximately a 4" drop from the bottom of the frame rail and provided a pad for positioning the transfer case support donut.
 The donut gave the transfer case additional support and flexibility which prevents it from splitting.
 It is important that you retain this donut location with the same type of support.
 If the transmission mount is moved on the crossmember, then the transfer case mount location will also need to be relocated.
 The crossmember may need to be positioned downward off the frame rails on certain conversions.
-This can be easily done by using an aluminum spacer block between the frame rail and crossmember.
+This can be easily done using an aluminum spacer block between the frame rail and crossmember.
 The original skid plate should be maintained for maximum offroad protection.

 When changing to different transmissions, we have provided a support mount area on the bottom of the adapter housings.
 This mounting area may not be identical to your original transmission, and a small adapter plate or bracket may be required on certain applications.